 As you prepare your thesis/dissertation, you should refer to the Thesis and Dissertation Format Manual.
 Using this manual and the templates provided, prepare your thesis/dissertation.
 During your final semester, complete steps 1-3 in the End Game sequence (e.g., submit an application for a degree, complete the diploma application, and set up a final oral examination).
-After you submit an application for a degree, the Graduate School will send you a link to these instructions (step 4) on how to complete an electronic thesis and dissertation, or ETD, as well as a link to the ETD Rights, Permission and Contact Form.
+After you submit an application for a degree, please see instructions (step 4) on how to complete an electronic thesis and dissertation, as well as a link to the ETD Rights, Permission and Contact Form.

-If you are a doctoral degree candidate, you will also need to complete step 5, which is to complete the Survey of Earned Doctorates.
+If you are a doctoral degree candidate, you will also need to complete step 5, which is to complete the Survey of Earned Doctorates (PhD only).

 You are then ready to take the final steps (steps 6-11) toward completing your thesis or dissertation, which are as follows.

 The following formatting requirements are imposed by the Graduate School to be consistent with guidelines for publishing electronic theses and dissertations through ProQuest/UMI.
 The following formatting requirements supersede any formatting guides described in the above style guides.

 Most 12-point nonitalicized, serif fonts are acceptable for text and 10-point font for footnotes and subscripts.
 Fonts less than 10 point are not recommended even for superscripts and subscripts.
 Generally, “Times New Roman” font in 12 point is an appropriate choice.
 A consistent font must be used throughout the manuscript.